bs91/SimpleNEParser/README.md

 ### SimpleEmail.subject

-Use `SimpleEmail.subject` returns the value from the the Subject header, this informs you of the subject of them email sent.
+`SimpleEmail.subject` returns the value from the the Subject header, this informs you of the subject of them email sent.

 ```javascript